dparrini/python-comtrade/README.md

 A `Comtrade` class must be instantiated and the method `load` called with the `CFF` file path.

-`Comtrade.analog` and `Comtrade.digital` lists stores analog and digital channel sample lists respectively.
+`Comtrade.analog` and `Comtrade.status` lists stores analog and status channel sample lists respectively.
 These can be accessed through zero-based indexes, i.e., `Comtrade.analog[0]`.
 The list `Comtrade.time` stores each sample time in seconds.

 More information can be accessed through `Comtrade.cfg` object, which stores data such as detailed channel information.